PoisonNinja/Hackintosh/README.md

 If using my config.plist, download and copy the config.usb.plist to the CLOVER folder in the EFI partition on the USB.

 The config.plist in this repo uses the iMac 17,1 definition as it is the closest to my system (Skylake).
+You will need to add a S/N, ROM, MLB, etc. by following the instructions in the Reddit post.

+Some deviations from the Reddit post regarding Skylake and graphics:
-Since we have a Nvidia card, InjectIntel is unnecessary.
-Furthermore, > 10.13 does not need nv_disable=1 on the commandline anymore as MacOS will automatically fall back to VESA drivers if it detects Maxwell/Pascal family cards.
+* Since we have a Nvidia card, InjectIntel and ig-platform-id are unnecessary
+* Furthermore, > 10.13 does not need nv_disable=1 on the commandline anymore as MacOS will automatically fall back to VESA drivers if it detects Maxwell/Pascal family cards.
+* There is also no need for NvidiaSingle as our system only has one graphics card anyways
+* Many of the ACPI patches are unncessary as they are for integrated graphics.
+Check my config.plist for the necessary ones.

+The rest of the Skylake patches are applicable.

 The Clover wiki mentions that USB FixOwnership is unnecessary on UEFI systems, so that has been removed.

-If using my config.plist, make sure to generate a S/N/SMBIOS definition.
-Instructions are in the Reddit post.

 ## Installing the bootloader
 Unpack the Clover installer zip and start the installer.
 Click through the license agreements.
 When you get to the part where you confirm the installation, choose `Customize Installation` in the bottom left corner.